• About

 6. Bake for 20 minutes, then carefully remove from the oven.
 Meanwhile, as the casserole is baking, melt the remaining two tablespoons of butter in a small bowl and combine with the panko breadcrumbs.

-7. Top with the panko and cheese and bake again: Return the zucchini squash casserole to the oven and bake for an additional 20-25 minutes.
+7. Top with the panko and cheese and continue to bake for an additional 20-25 minutes.

 Wooden spoon scooping cheesy zucchini casserole from a white casserole dish.